 In order to use public documents (issued in Nigeria) outside the country, such documents must be legalized, certified and authenticated through the Apostille authentication process carried out by the Nigerian Ministry of Foreign Affairs.
-The Apostille Stamp basically lends international legitimacy to a particular document and certifies that it is original and was issued by the appropriate authority as claimed.
+The Apostille Stamp or authentication seal basically lends international legitimacy to a particular document and certifies that it is original and was issued by the appropriate authority as claimed.

-The first step is to contact a certified Notary Public to notarise the document for you.
+Depending on the document you want to authenticate and the country’s embassy you’re presenting the document to, the first step is to contact a certified Notary Public to notarise the document for you.
 This role is typically played by lawyers, and you should contact a lawyer to inquire about this.
 The cost of notarising the document is not fixed, as it varies significantly depending on the Notary Public in question and on your bargaining power.

 After the document has been notarised by the Notary Public, the second step is to take the document with you to the Federal Ministry of Foreign Affairs where the actual authentication process takes place, with the appending of an Apostille Stamp on the document.

 Cost and How Long it Takes To Authenticate Documents & Certificates

 The Apostille document authentication process at the Ministry of Foreign affairs usually attracts an official fee that is currently about N300 – N500 per page, for which payment must be made to the Federal Government’s Treasury Single Account (TSA) at any commercial bank.
 Consequently, you would submit the bank teller to the designated cashier at the Ministry of Foreign Affairs for the issuance of receipt.